 — MIT (@MIT) January 11, 2016

-This new lamp encapsulates the filament in specially tuned photonic crystals that reflect infrared wavelengths back while allowing visible light to pass through unobstructed.
+This new lamp encapsulates the filament in specially tuned photonic crystals.
+The infrared wavelengths are reflected back while allowing visible light to pass through.
 This results in a lamp that looks every bit the same as an incandescent but is far more efficient.
-Because the infrared frequencies are recycled back into the filament, there is less power needed to keep the heat output up.
+Because the infrared is recycled back into the filament, it takes less power to keep the heat output up.

 This is the ratio between the total luminous flux emitted by a device and the total power input.
 You can read more about Luminous Efficiency on Wikipedia.